JuriValkiainen/tourconnect/README.md

 as well as UI components:
 `CitySelection.jsx`, `Contact.jsx`, `ExcursionTypes.jsx`, `GuideDropdown.jsx`, `HeroImage.jsx`, `Newsletter.jsx`.

+For collaboration, we used GitHub, Trello, and WhatsApp.

-This project demonstrated my skills in teamwork, frontend development, and working with a modern tech stack (React, Node.js, TypeScript, Azure SQL).
+This project demonstrated my skills in teamwork, frontend development, and working with a modern tech stack: React, Node.js, TypeScript, Azure SQL, JWT authentication, and REST APIs.